 A job interview can really be taxing for a job seeker.
 Although you might spend hours and hours preparing for it, you never know what question would be thrown your way and catch you off-guard.
 The better way is to be prepared and field every question with confidence.
-Here’s a list of some really common interview questions you can refer to and be prepared with answers for it.
+Here’s a list of some really common interview questions and answers you can refer to and be prepared.

 - Tell me about yourself

 This is a favorite question of the recruiters and this is definitely not your chance